-The Portfolios may, from time to time, take temporary defensive positions that are inconsistent with the Portfolios' principal investment strategies in attempting to respond to adverse changes in market and economic conditions.
+The Portfolios may, from time to time, take temporary defensive positions that are inconsistent with the Portfolios' principal investment strategies in attempting to respond to adverse market, economic, political, or other conditions.
 For temporary defensive purposes, the Portfolios may temporarily hold cash (foreign currencies or multinational currency) and/or invest up to 100% of their assets in high quality debt securities or money market instruments of U.S. or foreign issuers.
 The Portfolios may miss certain investment opportunities if they use such temporary defensive strategies and thus may not achieve their investment objectives.